 Some postgraduate courses may require a subject specific undergraduate degree to qualify for entry.
 Please visit the course pages for full entry requirements.

-Faculty of Computing, Engineering and the Built Environment (CEBE) - all undergraduate courses in CEBE require Mathematics at O Level.
+All undergraduate courses in CEBE require Mathematics at O Level.
 However for the Engineering suite and BEng Telecommunication and Networks, Mathematics is required at AS Level minimum Grade C or the equivalent.Please visit the course pages for full entry requirements.

-Birmingham City Business School - all Business School undergraduate courses require a minimum of Mathematics Grade C at O Level or an equivalent qualification.
+All Business School undergraduate courses require a minimum of Mathematics Grade C at O Level or an equivalent qualification.

 Every year we provide a number of scholarships and bursaries recognising the talents of our international students, which can help cover part of your tuition fees.